-Nietzsche too was negotiating many different times and speeds, and imagining more, in his years on the human earth.
-These temporal modes exist alongside the signature concept of eternal recurrence and are not displaced by it.
-His century's early years had already seen the consolidation of geological and paleontological discoveries of strata and fossils testifying to Earth's deep time.
+Nietzsche too was negotiated and imagined many different times and speeds.
+These temporal modes exist alongside his signature concept of eternal recurrence and are not displaced by it.
+The century's early years had already seen the consolidation of geological and paleontological discoveries of strata and fossils testifying to Earth's deep time.
 These prepared the way for Darwin's concrete account of evolution.
 As early as 1865 Nietzsche was wrestling with Hegel's Weltgeschichte, which he came to see as pretentious Eurocentric narcissism substituting itself for a fuller, more plural take on the past.
 Each of the Unmodern Observations aims at undercutting modernist metanarrative, whether Strauss's nationalistic triumphalism, Hartmann's bleak picture of modernity's melancholy realization, or the jabbering of journalists and "public intellectuals" who inflate the minor news of the day with gaseous meaning.
-In the last of this series, Nietzsche shifted to a new way of marking time by "great events," unexpected and unprecedented breaks introducing new eras.
+In the last of the series, Nietzsche spoke of a new way of marking time by "great events," unexpected and unprecedented breaks introducing new eras.
 Although he soon abandoned his identification of the latest "great event" with Wagner's supposed consolidation of Western culture, "great events" surface again in Zarathustra's eponymous chapter.
 In Nietzsche's texts we frequently encounter his respect for the slow growth of life and cultures, along with his realization that contemporary industrial society is becoming obsessed with Americanizing speed of growth, productivity, and a narrow efficiency.

-Beyond Good and Evil is a prolegomenon to a philosophy of futurity, the Zukunft, which offers free spirits critical categories for understanding their present.
+Beyond Good and Evil is a prolegomenon to a philosophy of futurity, the Zu-kunft, offering free spirits critical categories for thinking beyond their present.
 It reminds them in Machiavellian fashion to vigilantly watch for the kairos, the opportune moment that must be seized by the forelock as it rushes by.
 In the Genealogy of Morality Nietzsche argues that civilization is made possible by internalizing guilt and debt.
 To bear guilt that must be repented or debt that must be repaid is to mortgage one's time.
 Humans continue to be ingenious in devising such amortization schemes, even passing on the debt to successor generations.
 By the time of the Genealogy, and more acutely in The Antichrist, Nietzsche is increasingly aware of acceleration.
-I hazard the suggestion (elaborated elsewhere) that his reading of Dostoevsky, who was responding to Russia's accelerated version of European modernity, was a major factor in this newly hyperbolic sense of speed.
-As the former theology student and close friend of Franz Overbeck well knew, the Christian thematic of the Antichrist and what Paul enigmatically calls the restraining force of the katechon, all have to do with speeding up and slowing down.
-Today's Accelerationist movement acknowledges Nietzsche's precedent but would probably be baffled to discover its roots in Russian Orthodoxy.
+As the former theology student and close friend of Franz Overbeck well knew, the Christian thematic of the Antichrist and what Paul enigmatically calls the restraining (katechon), all have to do with speeding up and slowing down.
 In Ecce Homo Nietzsche spoke metaphorically of earthquakes shaking the cultural and political world; in the Anthropocene we daily observe a cascading series of earthquakes, storms, floods, and fires that constitute an earthly analogue of the Antichrist's coming.